SurajSingh-S/mernstack_job_portal/README.md

-# 💼 Job Application Tracker – Mini CRM
+# 💼 Job Application Tracker / Job Portal

 A full-stack job tracking platform designed to simplify the process of managing job applications for job seekers and streamline job posting for recruiters.
 The system includes role-based access, real-time UI updates, secure authentication, and dynamic filtering to enhance productivity and user experience.